OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 }
 ```
 Our `PostDialogComponent` component has a method to submit the data to our data service as well as a method to close the dialog.
-To make our button open up this dialog box, we need to tell it to do so by binding a click event to the button.
+To make our button open up this dialog box, we need to tell it to do so by binding a click event to the button as well as
+add to the  `@NgModule` an `entryComponents` with `[PostDialogComponent]` as value.
 Open the `dashboard.component.html` and
 modify the button we created before to;
 ```ts
 <div class="blocks" *ngIf="auth.isAuthenticated()">